cysouw/graphicalgrammar/text/german.md

 "grammatischen Topik" appears common use of language for "word order", e.g. an example from 1902 https://google.com/books?id=CDY8AQAAMAAJ

 Becker [-@becker1829: 376] calls this the *Konstruktion oder Topik des Satzes* 'construction or topic of the sentence* and he also uses the expression
-*topische Stellung* 'topical position'.^[This usage of the word *Topik* should not be confused with the modern linguistik usage of this term with the meaning "theme".
-Becker seems to have come up with this term based on the Greek meaning of *τόπος* 'place', i.e. placement of the words in a sentence.
-In German pronunciation, it would probably have been pronounced with a long/tense "o" instead of the short/lax "o" with which the modern term "Topik" is pronounced in German linguistics.]
+*topische Stellung* 'topical position'.
 In the English translation, Becker [-@becker1830: 250ff.] only uses the term "construction" instead of "topic".
 Then, in the *Schulgrammatik* [@becker1831: 201], he uses the terms *Konstruktion oder die Wortfolge des Satzes* 'construction or word order of the sentence'.
 And finally, in the the *Leitfaden* [@becker1833: 66ff.], he simply calls it *Wortfolge* 'word order'.

 Kopula vs. Prädikativ [@becker1829: 378]
 copula vs. predicate [@becker1830: 252]